-- Number of bedrooms
+- Number of bedrooms.

-- Special design features such as wheelchair accessibility or access for persons with hearing disabilities
+- Special design features such as wheelchair accessibility or access for persons with hearing disabilities.

-- Development is elderly-only
+- Development is elderly-only.

-- Particular services offered
+- Particular services offered.

-In making referrals, LHA will refer the applicant(s) with the highest number of preference points who is nearest the top of the waiting list based on the lottery and who qualifies in view of these characteristics.
+In making referrals, Louisiana Housing Authority (LHA) will refer the applicant(s) with the highest number of preference points who is nearest the top of the waiting list based on the lottery and who qualifies in view of these characteristics.

-For certain units, the LHA will be limited as to whom it may refers.
-Specifically:
+For certain units, Louisiana Housing Authority (LHA) will be limited as to whom it may refer specifically:

-- If the unit is an elderly-only development, the LHA may only refer applicants whose head of household is 62 years of age and older - If the unit has accessibility features for persons with mobility impairments, the unit must first be offered to a person on the waiting list who needs such accessibility features. - If the unit offers particular services, households who can benefit from such services should be on the waiting list for that project and be referred to that unit.
+- If the unit is an elderly-only development, Louisiana Housing Authority (LHA) may only refer applicants whose head of household is 62 years of age and older. - If the unit has accessibility features for persons with mobility impairments, the unit must first be offered to a person on the waiting list who needs such accessibility features.

+• If the unit offers particular services, households who can benefit from such services should be on the waiting list for that project and be referred to that unit.

-LHA will match applicants with unit characteristics.
+Louisiana Housing Authority (LHA) will match applicants with unit characteristics.
 For example:

-- LHA will refer applicants who need any special design features, i.e. refer a household which includes a person who uses a wheelchair for a physically accessible unit. - LHA will refer applicants whose household size indicates they require the number of bedrooms offered by the unit.
+- Louisiana Housing Authority (LHA) will refer applicants who need special design features, i.e., refer a household which includes a person who uses a wheelchair for a physically accessible unit. - Louisiana Housing Authority (LHA) will refer applicants whose household size indicates they require the number of bedrooms offered by the unit.